unitedstates/congressional-record/README.md

 Currently only the GPO HTML packages are supported.

 Find files by date or download them from FDsys.

 Urls look like this:
 <http://www.gpo.gov/fdsys/pkg/CREC-2014-01-21.zip>
 Download your own files and find `html` folder containing the pages of the day's record.

 Be aware that there is a usage limit on the FDsys download per day.
-If you exceed the limit, your ip will be blocked from downloading temporary.
+If you exceed the limit, your ip will be blocked from downloading for a period of time.

 ## Requirements